yoavain/gym-rubik/README.md

 The Gym-Rubik is an implementation of the [OpenAI Gym](https://gym.openai.com/) environment interface

-It uses a modified [MagicCube](https://github.com/davidwhogg/MagicCube) by David Whogg
+It uses a modified [MagicCube](https://github.com/davidwhogg/MagicCube) by David W. Hogg